-The Company has a Conflict Minerals Committee (the "Committee") that is comprised of personnel from accounting/finance, engineering, internal audit, legal and procurement.
+The Company has a Conflict Minerals Committee (the "Committee") that is comprised of personnel from accounting/finance and legal.
+Leadership of the compliance program resides with our Chief Financial Officer.
 The Committee is chartered to develop, oversee the execution of, and report on the results of the Program.
 The Committee is supplemented by a project manager at each subsidiary with in-scope products.
 The Company also utilizes specialist outside counsel to advise on certain aspects of the Program.